| | | |

 I honestly hate this roller coaster that I’m on; mainly because I hate to feel weak and I hate to doubt myself.
 Yet both of those feelings tend to creep in and send me in a downward spiral about every other day.
 I hate feeling distraught with no one really to talk to except my computer.

 I don’t mean for this to sound gloomy, because I suppose if I really think about my time here – it has been pretty damn good.
-I have met some super nice people that will remain friends for life and who have taken me under their wing.
+I have met some super nice people who will remain friends for life and who have taken me under their wing.
 These friends have graciously let me stay in her home with her family until I find a place to live.
 I have met friends that include me in social outings such as an opening of a new restaurant and boutique hotel and ate free sushi all night…I never complain about free sushi.
 So – things could be worse…much worse.
-I could be back in America being inundated with elections coverage and bombarded with news on how our economy is crap and taking down the rest of the world with it.
+I could be back in America being inundated with election coverage and bombarded with news on how our economy is crap and taking down the rest of the world with it.

 Overall, I’m surviving, trying to figure out how to stand still for a while.
 Thanks to everyone who has weighed in on my VOTE of what to do with my Vietnam life.
 I have made some decisions which really incorporate all three options – they involve still teaching part time for a while, doing business/IT consulting off and on, and working on writing…none of this yields very much money – but at least it all yields freedom.